A Message from Paul D. Ryan, Speaker of the House

 The House met in this room for the first time on December 16, 1857.
 Formerly the House met in the Old House Chamber, now called National Statuary Hall.

 Seven Delegates and 234 Representatives (from 32 states and seven territories) sat at individual desks.
-As membership increased, the Chamber was altered several times.

 The present, theater-style seating was installed in 1913.
 Major renovations made from 1949 to 1951 included the removal of the original marble Speaker’s rostrum and the replacement of the stained-glass ceiling.